-'I Spent 36 Years In Prison For A Crime Didn't Commit': City State's Attorney Office Introduces New Program To Help Overturn Wrongful Convictions
+'I Spent 36 Years In Prison For A Crime I Didn't Commit': City State's Attorney Office Talks About Program That Helps To Overturn Wrongful Convictions

 Anyone can submit an application to have their case reviewed and since the program started State’s Attorney Marilyn Mosby said 10 men who were wrongfully convicted have been released.

-“Your mission as a prosecutor is to seek justice over convictions, that’s what compelled me to be a prosecutor, and so the same way that we advocate for victims of crime is the same way that when the evidence exists, for us to zealously advocate for those that have been wrongly convicted,” said City State’s Attorney Mosby.READ MORE: Baltimore Man Convicted Of Murdering His Wife In 2018 Sentenced To Life In Prison
+“Your mission as a prosecutor is to seek justice over convictions, that’s what compelled me to be a prosecutor, and so the same way that we advocate for victims of crime is the same way that when the evidence exists, for us to zealously advocate for those that have been wrongly convicted,” said City State’s Attorney Mosby.READ MORE: WJZ Presents 'A Talk About Race,' A Town Hall On Race Relations

 Alfred Chestnut, Andrew Stewart, and Ransom Watkins, are among the 10 men who have been exonerated.
 Chestnut, Stewart and Watkins are known as the Harlem Park Three.
 The young men were wrongfully convicted of murder in 1983 when they were 16-years-old.
 They were convicted of murdering their childhood friend Dewitt Duckett in the hallway of Harlem Park Middle School.